-To assure that the reports issued are compliant with the PCT Guidelines several controls are set up during the process of search and examination.
-One of those controls is monthly done on a sample of issued reports by the head of technical units sections and its results are feedbacked at the moment to the examiner, when necessary, and commented on QMG meetings. every three months in the meetings of QMGAlso this information is deeply analized in the Internal Review meeting to identify improvement actions.
+One of those controlsAnother control -is monthly done on a sample of issued reports by the head of technical sections and its results are feedbackedfeed backed at the moment to the examiner, when necessary, and commented on QMG meetings.
+Also this information is deeply analysed in the Internal Review meeting to identify improvement actions.